xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 Read Temperature
 ~~~~~~~~~~~~~~~~

 The temperature can be read by sending a 'Read Input Register' command.
 In the SimplyModbus main window, click on ``RESTORE CFG`` and change to `($\\app_modbus_rtu\\simplymodbus_config\\)`.
 Select the `read_ip_reg.csv` configuration file.
 This will load the READ_INPUT_REGISTER command in the SimplyModbus main window with `First Register = 1` and `No. of Registers = 1`.
 This prepares a `Read Input Register` command to be issued to the Modbus slave to Read input registers at address 0.
-In this demo, it reads the current room temperature as recorded by the sensor present on the XA-SK-GPIO slice card.
+In this demo, it reads the current room temperature as recorded by the sensor present on the XA-SK-GPIO sliceCARD.
 The result (shown in `results` column in the SimplyModbus main window) is a short integer representing the room temperature as responded by the Modbus slave.

 .. figure:: images/read_temp.png
    :align: center